What is the primary difference between the rough endoplasmic reti... | Channels for Pearson+

 Multiple Choice

-What is the primary difference between the rough endoplasmic reticulum (ER) and the smooth endoplasmic reticulum (ER)?
+What is the primary difference between the rough endoplasmic reticulum (ER) and the smooth endoplasmic reticulum (ER) in eukaryotic cells?

 A